robtweed/internet-radio-recorder/README.md

 specify the programme(s) you want to record.

-I actually wrote and designed *internet-radio-recorder* to record the BBC Proms broadcasts, and you'll find an example schedule file for the first part of the 2023 BBC Proms season included in the repository.
+I actually wrote and designed *internet-radio-recorder* to record the BBC Proms broadcasts, and you'll find an example schedule file for the first part of the 2023 BBC Proms season included in the installation repository.
 Simply edit this file to your own needs.

 You'll see that the schedule is defined by each line of the file specifying three values separated by a space: